Classical analogue to the Kitaev model and Majorana-like topological bound states: Classical analogue Kitaev chain

 In this section we develop the ``second quantization'' formalism for the classical mechanical lattice.
 Second quantization is the standard language in quantum many-body physics.
 While clearly there is no real notion of quantization in classical systems, this formalism can help drawing closer comparisons between the classical and quantum systems, based on their Hamiltonian's representations.

 We consider the coordinate transformation from $(p_j,q_j;x_j,y_j)$ to $(a_j^+,b_j^+;a_j^-,b_j^-)$ following

-The coefficients multiplying the terms parenthesis ensures that the new coordinate system remains canonical (and therefore the Hamilton's equations still hold, see Sec.~\ref{sec:pf} in the Supporting Information (SI)).
-The terms in parentheses are the two eigenmodes (time-reversed counterparts) considering each particle as a stand-alone oscillator. \textcite{dulock1965degeneracy} presented a ladder-operator approach applied to a single classical oscillator, but a similar approach has not been applied to classical many-body systems.
-Such classical second quantized variables ($a^\pm$) share some properties of the quantum fermionic creation/annihilation operators ($\hat{c}^\dagger$, $\hat{c}$) but also exhibit some discrepancies (see Sec.~\ref{sec:pr} in SI).
-In the following, we will illustrate how the proposed representation can be applied to classical many-body systems.
+The coefficients multiplying the terms parenthesis ensures that the new coordinate system remains canonical (and therefore the Hamilton's equations still hold, see Appendix \ref{sec:pf}).
+The terms in parentheses are the two eigenmodes (time-reversed counterparts) considering each particle as a stand-alone oscillator. \textcite{dulock1965degeneracy} presented a ladder-operator approach applied to a single classical oscillator, but a similar approach has not been applied to classical many-body systems. { \ed{Such classical second quantized variables ($a^\pm$) share some properties of the quantum fermionic creation/annihilation operators ($\hat{c}^\dagger$, $\hat{c}$) but also exhibit some differences.
+For example, the classical variables are scalars, thus they always commute under the multiplication operation.
+The anticommutation relations of fermionic operators are replaced by Poisson brackets (please see Appendix \ref{sec:pr} for details).
+It is worth noting that in the second quantization formalism of quantum mechanics, the creation and annihilation operators operate on the Fock space by adding or removing particles from a specific mode (i.e., at a specific site).
+However, in the proposed classical description, scalar quantities are used instead of operators, and the idea of energy quantization does not apply.
+Also in this classical framework, the Hamiltonian is represented as a scalar quantity.
+Despite these differences, we will show how the classical and quantum systems share similar mathematical structures, which allow applying the proposed representation to classical many-body systems in a way that resembles the quantum mechanical second quantization formalism. }}